 While money isn’t the be all and end all, (and I hate hearing that it makes the world go round) there’s no doubt that pricing your work properly is essential.

-Whatever your approach, I’ve worked out a few key principles that have helped me to increase what I’ve charged clients over the years.
+Whatever your approach, I’ve worked out a few key principles for how to price consulting services, that have helped me to increase what I’ve charged clients over the years.
 I actually prepared these notes for a mentor session a couple of months ago, so thought they’d make a great blog post.
 Feel free to add your own suggestions below.

 Knowing your numbers isn’t just about knowing how much a job is worth.
 But, how much do you need to make to run a profitable business and have as happy a life as possible?
 What do you need to take home?
 If you’re a business owner, what do you need to prove that this is a business, not just a job?
-I can recall stories of friends who have started businesses, end up paying themselves less than their previous salary, but have 10x the stress and anxiety of running a business and being responsible for other people.
+Therefore, what do you charge for social media, consulting services, marketing services, account management etc. I can recall stories of friends who have started businesses, end up paying themselves less than their previous salary, but have 10x the stress and anxiety of running a business and being responsible for other people.

 So what do you need?
 Start with you first.

 Then there’s tracking progress.
 Are the jobs you’re working on making money?
 Did you quote them correctly?
 Are you sticking to your quote?
 Is your client great at “scope-creeping” and getting a little more out of you?
 It’s not surprising.
-We’re a bloody nice lot in this industry!
+We’re a bloody nice lot in this industry – no matter if it’s digital marketing, content creation, advertising agencies or marketing agency – seems like we all have the same issue.

 Be strategic.
 Listen, adapt to and understand your clients.